amghannam/Mini-XML-Recursive-Descent-Parser/README.md

 ## Mini-XML Recursive-Descent Parser
-This program implements a recursive-descent parser for a fictional subset of XML.
+This program implements a recursive-descent (aka top-down) parser for a fictional subset of XML.
 The LL(1) grammar recognized by the parser is the following:

 ```
 document ::= element EOF